ypl-coffee/ypl/ctrl_c.md

 -bash: aargh: command not found
 ```

-This post briefly describes what happens in Linux when you press `<Ctrl-C>` in an interactive `bash` shell.
+This post briefly describes what happens in Linux when you press `<Ctrl-C>`.

 ## Customizing Your `^C`